Kamran Khan (footballer)

 Kamran Khan (born 23 March 1985) is a Pakistani former footballer who played as a centre-back for the national team.

 Club career

 Mehran

 Khan began his career with Mehran FC in the Islamabad A-League, before being picked up by Khan Research Laboratories.

 Khan Research Laboratories

 Throughout his career of 13 years played for Khan Research Laboratories, Khan won five league titles and six National Cup with the club.
 He was a member of the team which reached the 2013 AFC President's Cup final, after falling to Turkmen club Balkan FT by 0–1 in the final.
 He also captained the team.

-Khan also played in the Geo Super Football League.
+Khan also played in the Super Football League.
 He was set for a stint in the Nepali Martyr's Memorial A-Division League like Naveed Akram and Mehmood Ali before him, however scheduling issues ultimately thwarted his departure.

 After his retirement in 2016, Khan along with Samar Ishaq joined KRL's coaching panel as assistant coaches.